 Across industry and academia, quantitative methods, psychometric, and analysis experts are needed who can develop techniques for measuring human behavior, designing research studies, building models of behavioral processes, and evaluating the efficacy of treatments.

-You’ll work closely with Quantitative Methods faculty members to develop expertise in both the theory and application of quantitative analysis in behavioral, social, and educational sciences.
-Upon graduation, you’ll be equipped to apply research in school systems, health and medical settings, government and industry, dedicated research institutes, and other academic settings.
+In our full-time or part-time program, you will work closely with Quantitative Methods faculty members to develop expertise in both the theory and application of quantitative analysis in behavioral, social, and educational sciences.
+In your internship, you will practice providing design, measurement, and statistical support and explore or refine your specialization interests.
+Upon graduation, you will be equipped to apply your psychometric and data analytic skills in health and medical settings; business, government and industry positions; dedicated research institutes; school systems; and other academic settings.

 Admission Term: Fall

 Credit Hours: 33

 Priority Application Deadline: January 3* for fall entrance